Blog>Expert Advice>Rainwater harvesting systems: Domestic and professional

 When it comes to choosing the best type of rainwater harvesting system for your home, you’ll need to consider your different options.
 Below are the most common choices available:

-• Direct pumped: Very common, these rainwater collection system pumps are usually positioned underground.
-Then any rainwater that is gathered will be pumped into your home.
+Direct pumped: These rainwater collection system pumps are usually positioned underground.
+Any rainwater that is gathered will be pumped into your home

-• Indirect gravity: Here, rainwater that has been harvested will usually be pumped to a raised tank, then gravity is used to send the water into your home.
+Indirect gravity: Here, rainwater that has been harvested will usually be pumped into a raised tank, and then gravity is used to send the water into your home

 It’s not safe to drink rainwater as it falls from the sky, however, it’s possible to purify this water, making it ok for consumption.
 Even if you don’t plan to purify your collected rainwater, it can still be used in a number of ways, including: